STORM-IRIT/Radium-Engine/Docs/radium-as-submodule.md

 ## Add Radium to the lib of your project
-Add a line to include the Radium-Engine cmake module in your main CMakeLists.txt
+Add the following line to include the Radium-Engine cmake module in your main CMakeLists.txt
 ```
 set(CMAKE_MODULE_PATH ${CMAKE_CURRENT_SOURCE_DIR}/external/Radium-Engine/cmake)
 ```

-add a ``find_package(Radium REQUIRED)`` in CMakeLists.txt of your applications that need.
-If needed add ``set(RADIUM_ROOT "../external/Radium-Engine")``
+Add the following line int the `CMakeLists.txt` of your application that need Radium as a library ``find_package(Radium REQUIRED)``.
+Setting `RADIUM_ROOT` vraiuble before `find_package` migh be needed to help cmake find the Radium library.
+``set(RADIUM_ROOT "../external/Radium-Engine")``.

-This will def the following cmake vars
+This will define the following cmake varirables:
 ```
     ${RADIUM_INCLUDE_DIR}
     ${EIGEN_INCLUDE_DIR}